JIC-CSB/kilombo/README.md

 Matthew Hartley: Matthew.Hartley@jic.ac.uk

-This repository holds the code for ckbsim, a C based kilobot simulator.
+This repository holds the code for kilombo, a C based kilobot simulator.
 The simulator was developed in the [Swarm Organ project](www.swarm-organ.eu), and is distributed under the MIT license (see the file LICENSE for details).
 Installation instructions follow below.
 For detailed usage instruction and programming documentation, see `docs/manual.md` and the example bots in `examples/`.